example42/puppet-tp/index.md

 - Smooth coexistence with any existing Puppet modules setup: according to situations and needs can be used as alternative or complementary to normal component modules.

-All the data used by Tiny Puppet to support different applications is stored in the separated module ([tinydata](https://github.com/example42/tinydata).
+All the data used by Tiny Puppet to support different applications is stored in the separated [tinydata](https://github.com/example42/tinydata) module.

-This is the list of the currently [supported applications](https://github.com/example42/tinydata/tree/master/data).
+This is the list of the currently [supported applications](https://github.com/example42/tinydata/tree/master/data), feel free to send Pull Requests to support new apps or have better OS coverage.

 ## Tiny Puppet defines